Written by Andrew Mason

 No salt.
 No sugar.
 Not too much to drink.
 Doesn’t sound like fun.
 But it doesn’t sound like no peeing in the night.
 Which on balance, is an acceptable outcome.

-Habitual bathroom tries before bed
+Habitual bathroom tries before bedtime

 You can also make a habit out of doing bathroom tries right before bed to curb the chances of late night accidents.